SkaLe3/DoodleJump/README.md

 * Custom assets: Created and integrated new selfmade assets for game objects.
 * Enhanced safety: Improved handling of edge cases.
 * Code readability and maintainability: Refactored the codebase for better structure and clarity.
+* Animation System: Refactored animation system code

 ### Plan
 I plan to implement the following features and improvements in the future:
 * Remake main menu with custom background, buttons, additional widgets
-* Improve platform spawner logic and handle different window aspect ratios
+* Improve platform spawner logic
+* Improve different aspect ratio handling
 * Add Themes
 * Build a system for managing game assets
 * Add score serialization